nekman/node-samsung-aircon/README.md

   // Found device(s), we can now stop to discover more discovery.stop();

-  console.log('Found a aircon device', aircon);

-  try {
   // If a token is not supplied, just follow the
   // instuctions when prompted to power on the AC
   // and write down the token for the future. await aircon.login(process.env.TOKEN);
-  } catch (e) {
-    console.error('ERROR when trying to login', err);
-  }

   const status = await aircon.fetchStatus();
-  console.log('Status', status);
+  console.log({ status });
 }

 main()